EngreitzLab/ENCODE_rE2G/README.md

 The way we choose the model depends on the biosamples input.
 The code for model selection can be found [here](https://github.com/EngreitzLab/ENCODE_rE2G/blob/main/workflow/rules/utils.smk#L42).

  To override default model selection and specify a different model (either one you've trained yourself or the extended model), add a column called `model_dir` to your biosample config.
 Multiple model directories can be specified as a comma-separated list.
 NOTE: The genome-wide feature tables to reproduce the ENCODE-rE2G_Extended model included in the prediction files on Synapse.org for [K562](https://www.synapse.org/#!Synapse:syn59478344) and [GM12878](https://www.synapse.org/#!Synapse:syn59478343).
+To use these feature tables, download the feature tables and remove the ".Feature" suffix from feature name columns.

 ## Train model